Your go-to resource for protecting, cleaning, and restoring genuine leather, suede, and sustainable alternatives

 Experts use specialized cleaning solutions designed for specific leather types.
 Unlike home cleaning, professionals can safely remove embedded dirt without damaging the material.

-The typical service time runs about 12-14 business days for standard cleaning, according to LeatherCareUSA.
+The typical service time runs about 12-14 business days for standard cleaning.
 More complex jobs including alterations may take 14-20 business days.

-Many cleaners like Battiston’s employ technicians with 30+ years of experience specifically in leather care.
-These specialists use a TLC (tender loving care) process that thoroughly cleans while maintaining the material’s integrity and appearance.
+Many cleaners employ technicians with 30+ years of experience specifically in leather care.
+These specialists use thorough cleaning processes that maintain the material’s integrity and appearance.

 Can You Dry Clean Leather and Suede?

-Yes, but with important caveats.
-Professional dry cleaning can be effective for leather and suede, but only when performed by specialists experienced with these materials.
-Regular dry cleaners may not have the expertise needed for proper leather care.
+Yes, but with important considerations.
+Professional dry cleaning can work well for leather and suede, but only when performed by specialists experienced with these materials.
+Regular dry cleaners may not have the know-how needed for proper leather care.

 Dry cleaning works well for: